ak-asu/web-dev-skill/.github/steps/6-typescript-and-tooling.md

 - Project thumbnails
 - Logo (if needed)

 You can use SVG files, placeholder images, or your own images.
+An assets folder is used for storing all static files like images, fonts, and icons.
 A sample is provided in [`src/assets/`](https://github.com/ak-asu/web-dev-skill/tree/main/resources/example/src/assets/).

 ## Quiz Instructions